iFixit/draggables-js/README.md

 All properties shown here are required.

     var dragdrop = new Draggables({
-       root: Element that is the common ancestor of all the draggable and droppable elements
+       root: any Element that is the common ancestor of all the draggable and droppable elements.
        getDraggable: function(target){
           // target is the element on which an event happened (mousedown, move, up, ...)
           // if target or one of it's ancestors is draggable, return the element that should be